Answered By: Berkeley College Library Last Updated: Dec 07, 2022 Views: 408

 The first step in assembling a case analysis is to find good, basic information on the company.
 This kind of information can be found in company reports or profiles.
-Following is a list of Berkeley databases which contain this kind of document or database entry.
+Following is a list of Berkeley databases that contain this kind of document or database entry.

 Build upon the foundation.
-Search for articles in newspapers, trade magazines, scholarly publications and other sources.
+Search for articles in newspapers, trade magazines, scholarly publications, and other sources.
 These types of articles can be found in the following Berkeley databases.